ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/vertebrate/identify-measure-and-release/identify-measure-and-release-mapping.md

 # Identify, measure and release protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Identify, measure and release protocol](https://linked.data.gov.au/def/nrm/7942c1d3-8cfc-4d74-931d-850cacfa5a63) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Identify, measure and release protocol](https://linked.data.gov.au/def/nrm/7942c1d3-8cfc-4d74-931d-850cacfa5a63) protocol in [Vertebrate Fauna](https://linked.data.gov.au/def/nrm/0771a99f-27f4-4ff7-bf6d-aa70fe22ae51) module.

 Mentions of observable properties should refer to [identify-measure-and-release/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/vertebrate/identify-measure-and-release/overview) for the feature type and value type information.